What problems do extremely large breasts cause?

 Please click here for full details

 Following the procedure, you will have paper and waterproof dressing.
 You are expected to stay in the hospital at least one night.
-You may have surgical drains to remove any fluid that collect over night, surgical drains are removed next day after surgery.
-You should wear a supportive sports bra for 4-6 weeks till the healing process is completed.
+You may have surgical drains to remove any fluid that collects overnight, surgical drains are removed the next day after surgery.
+You should wear a supportive sports bra for 4-6 weeks until the healing process is completed.
 At the post operative clinic visit (two weeks after surgery) I will remove the paper dressing and assess your wounds.
 Your stitches will be dissolvable.
-You will be advised to apply paper dressing for about three months to reduce widening of the scars.
+You will be advised to apply paper dressing for about three months to reduce the widening of the scars.

 You will be seen in the clinic at four months after surgery to assess your final results, this visit is free of charge

 No, I don’t use this type of service.
 I see my patients personally and provide them with professional advice.
-The initial consultation will last between 30-40 minutes when you will have full assessment.
-Initial consultation costs £200.
+The initial consultation will last between 30-40 minutes when you will have a full assessment.
+An initial consultation costs £140.

 It is recommended that breast reduction is performed after you complete your family.
 Pregnancy will change the size and shape of a woman’s breast.
 These changes may adversely affect the cosmetic appearance of the reduced breast.